Cerro Ascotan

 Cerro Ascotan (also known as del Jardin) is a volcano on the border between Chile and Bolivia.
 It is 5473 m high, 1770 m above the terrain and a maximum slope in the summit area of 26°.
 A breach in the edifice is 1.9 km wide and 3.4 km long, with an azimuth of 252°.
 The current snowline lies between 5700–5900 m; during the Pleistocene it was lower at 4900–5000 m.
 The volcano's summit, about one third thereof, was removed by a large explosion, with debris thrown at large distances.
 Volcanic activity probably occurred during the Pleistocene.
+A mountain sanctuary has been found.
 The volcano is neighbor to Cerro Araral.